MLeidel/myc/README.md

 <a name="string_wrp"></a>
 ### string string_wrp(char \*in, size_t length, char sep)
->Reformats lines of text to all have a new line width where lines are separated on word boundaries.
+>Reformats lines of text into separate lines of size length.
+Lines are created on word boundaries.
 Returns a new string with memory allocated to hold the new block of text (string.)